pyeventsourcing/eventsourcing-django/README.md

 })
 ```

 Construct and use the application.
+You may wish to do this
+within your Django project.
+The application can be created
+on a signal when the project is ready (use the ready() method
+of the AppConfig class in your Django app's apps.py module).
+The application command and query methods may be called
+from Django view and form classes.

 ```python
 # Construct the application.